tc39/proposal-smart-pipelines/README.md

   |> # + '!'
 ```

-This same use case appears numerous times in JavaScript code, whenever any value is transformed by expressions of any type: function calls, property calls, method calls, arithmetic operations, logical operations, bitwise operations, `typeof`, `instanceof`, `await`, `yield` and `yield *`, and `throw` expressions.
+This same use case appears numerous times in JavaScript code, whenever any value is transformed by expressions of any type: function calls, property calls, method calls, object constructions, arithmetic operations, logical operations, bitwise operations, `typeof`, `instanceof`, `await`, `yield` and `yield *`, and `throw` expressions.

 ## Syntactic sugar for nested `do`s
 The example above is roughly equivalent to nested `do` expressions, each with a variable binding and a transformation of that variable’s value.